GazePlay/Pictogram-Grid-Communication-Systems-Evaluator/README.md

 * Step 1: Create the graph corresponding to the possible navigations in the application Run the script "**distanceCalculation.py**" to update the file "**ArcsAndDistances.csv**".

-* Step2 2: Extract the production cost of a sentence Insert in the text file "**phraseEnter.txt**" the phrases for which you want to know the cost.
+* Step 2: Extract the production cost of a sentence Insert in the text file "**phraseEnter.txt**" the phrases for which you want to know the cost.
  Run the script "**ProductionCost.py**" and save the result.